joejcollins/rhapsody-angel/queens/2023-regina.md

 ## 2023 Marked Queen

+2025-05-23 Still alive with a few workers supporting her.
+I opened the door to brood box below so workers could easily move from [Bella]({{ site.baseurl }}/queens/2025-bella.html) so they can support her.

 2025-05-14 Despite the swapped location there are still very few bees, so I put it on top of [Bella]({{ site.baseurl }}/queens/2025-bella.html) with a Snelgrove board.

 2025-05-13 Virtually no bees but I saw eggs and the queen.
 Swapped places with [Bella]({{ site.baseurl }}/queens/2025-bella.html) so the flying bees would end up in here.
 Possibly not a good idea because [Bella]({{ site.baseurl }}/queens/2025-bella.html) should be on her mating fly about now.